-PHA will consider whether the violation could be reduced or eliminated by a reasonable accommodation.
+When a resident's care or handling of an assistance animal violates these policies, the PHA will consider whether the violation could be reduced or eliminated by a reasonable accommodation.
 If the PHA determines that no such accommodation can be made, the PHA may withdraw the approval of a particular assistance animal.
-ACOP rev 11/2018Page 283 Housing Authority of the County of Santa Barbara
+Housing Authority of the County of Santa Barbara ACOP rev 11/2018Page 401